rajputs588/sampletest2/README.md

-this is a sample vulnerable project try to avaoid the changes
+this is a sample vulnerable project try to avaoid the changes in furture